Cyanotype Kit (200ml/400ml)

 - The powdered chemicals in the bottles have an almost unlimited shelf life.

-- The individual chemicals mixed with water in the bottles have a shelf life of approximately 6 months - 1 year.
+- The individual chemicals mixed with water in the bottles have a shelf life of about 6 months - 1 year.

 Using distilled water instead of tap water improves shelf life. - The mixed emulsion (chemical solution from bottle 1 + bottle 2) is only stable for about 2-4 hours.

-Therefore, it is advisable to mix as little as is needed for the current project.
+Therefore, it makes sense not to mix more than is needed for the current project.

-- Coated paper is sensitive to UV light --> Ideally, only cover it with objects or foils in rooms without direct sunlight or in the shade.
+- Coated paper is sensitive to UV light --> Place objects or foils on it only in rooms without direct sunlight or in the shade.

-- For sharper outlines, weigh down objects on the paper/fabric with a sheet of glass.
+- Weigh down objects on the paper/fabric with a glass pane for sharper contours.

-- For coating papers or fabrics with emulsion, we recommend our sponge brushes or hook brushes.
+- For coating papers or fabrics with emulsion, we recommend our sponge brushes or Hake brushes.

-- You can also use the transparent printing films from Flix Film, Solarfast or Fotospeed to create negative templates.
+- For creating negative templates, you can also use transparent printing foils from Flix Film, Solarfast, or Fotospeed.

 Downloads